npmaharaj1/ctf/README.md

 ```

 Like the results said, it seems to be a test page<br>
-Apache test pages aren't normally hackable since it's just a webpage, but what if there are other directories in the webserver.
+Apache test pages aren't normally hackable since it's just a webpage, but what if there are other directories in the webserver?
 We can find out using a tool called FFUF.
 The following command will tell fuff to look at the website and use a wordlist to look at each instance.
 Let's run:
 ```
 ffuf -u http://{ip address}:80/FUZZ -w common.txt
 ```